Iran's Historic Bathhouses: A Dive into Ancient Hygiene and Modern Tourism

 What is the historical importance of public bathhouses in Iran?

-In Iran, public bathhouses, known as ‘hammams’, have historically served not just as places for cleansing but also as social hubs where people gathered to relax, socialize, and conduct business.
+In Iran, public bathhouses, known as ‘hammams’, have historically served as places for cleansing and social hubs where people gathered to relax, socialize, and conduct business.
 They are an integral part of the community fabric, reflecting the social, cultural, and architectural advancements through various dynasties.

 Iranian bathhouses typically feature intricate tile works, stunning domes, and elaborate archways.
 They are designed with separate sections for different temperatures (hot and cold areas), and many have beautifully decorated dressing rooms.
-The use of natural light, often through small glass domes, is a significant feature, providing both illumination and privacy.
+Natural light, often through small glass domes, is a significant feature, providing both illumination and privacy.

 Most historic bathhouses in Iran have been converted into museums or cultural centers to preserve their architectural heritage and to educate the public about their historical significance.
 While they no longer function as active bathhouses, they offer a window into the past bathing practices and social customs.